 If you want to qualify for the maximum bonus of £3,000 it will take just over four and a half years.

-It’s worth noting that you need to claim your bonus through your solicitor or conveyancer before completion, but after exchange of contracts, which might be subject to a maximum fee of £50 plus VAT.
+It’s worth noting you need to claim your bonus through your solicitor or conveyancer before completion, but after exchange of contracts, which might be subject to a maximum fee of £50 plus VAT.

 How the figures add up if you save the maximum allowed under the scheme

 |Maximum contribution||Running total|

 |Year 1||£2,400 (£200/month)||£3,400 + interest|

 |Year 4||£2,400 (£200/month)||£10,600 + interest|